ddrscott/sql-ninja/README.md

 SQL + Jinja Done Right™

-This project is a thing wrapper around [Jinja](https://jinja.palletsprojects.com/) templates to help manage the generation of SQL.
+This project is a thin wrapper around [Jinja](https://jinja.palletsprojects.com/) templates to help manage the generation of SQL.

-In your project create a directory name `sql/templates` to manage you SQL files:
+In your project create a directory name `sql/templates` to manage your SQL files:

 ```sh
 .